Erythrocin IV Powder for infusion

 Tell your doctor immediately if you notice any of the following:

-Tell your doctor if you notice anything that is making you feel unwell while you are being given, or soon after you have been given ERYTHROCIN IV, even if it is not on this list.
+Tell your doctor if you notice anything else that is making you feel unwell while you are being given, or soon after you have been given ERYTHROCIN IV, even if it is not on this list.
+Other side effects not listed above may also occur in some people.

 What it looks like

-ERYTHROCIN IV is supplied as a sterile lyophilised cake for reconstitution in single vials containing the equivalent of 1g of erythromycin.
+ERYTHROCIN IV is supplied as a sterile powder for injection in single vials containing 1 g of erythromycin (as the lactobionate salt).

-ERYTHROCIN IV contains erythromycin lactobionate as the active ingredient.
+Each vial of ERYTHROCIN IV contains erythromycin lactobionate as the active ingredient.
+The vial contains no other ingredients.

 AUST R 131444